Grazfather/mypwndock/README.md

 # PwnDock

-This is an attempt as a faster, easier-to-setup version of [pwnvm](https://github.com/OpenToAllCTF/pwnvm).
+This is my slightly customized version of [pwndock](https://github.com/Grazfather/pwndock).
+That image is pushed to docker cloud so this can build rather quickly.

 ## Installation
 1. Install Docker: `brew cask install docker` on OSX.
 You can figure it out on Linux.